rackerlabs/technical-blog/_posts/2015-08-13-install-openstack-from-source5.md

     LOCAL_DATA_IP=10.0.2.6
     EOF

-Note: the IPs used above may have to be adjusted to your environment, if different from this one.
-The Variables, `MY_PRIVATE_IP` and `MY_PUBLIC_IP`, refer to the interface with the API access on the controller node.
-The variable, `MY_IP`, the interface on the compute node that is connected to the API interface on the controller node.
-The variable, `LOCAL_DATA_IP`, is the IP of the interface on the compute node over which tenant network traffic travels and is connected to the corresponding interface on the network node.
+Note: the IPs used above may have to be adjusted, if your environment is different from this one.
+The variables `MY_PRIVATE_IP` and `MY_PUBLIC_IP` refer to the interface with the API access on the controller node.
+The variable `MY_IP`is the interface on the compute node that is connected to the API interface on the controller node.
+The variable `LOCAL_DATA_IP` is the IP of the interface on the compute node over which tenant network traffic travels and is connected to the corresponding interface on the network node.
 Refer to the graphic in the first article in the series.

-Run the following to set the variables in the current shell session:
+Run the following command to set the variables in the current shell session:

     source .bashrc

 Like we have done on the controller and network nodes, we need to create users under which the associated services will run.
-The following script will create them along with the directories that these services will need and finally the information to cause the log files to be rotated:
+The following script creates tohse services, along with the directories that they will need and provides the configuration file to rotate the log files.

     for SERVICE in neutron nova
     do